 In every state, you must be at least 18 years old and have either a GED or high school diploma to apply for a real estate license.
 Also, you should be authorized to work in the United States, and many states require you to be an in-state resident.

 Once you've submitted your application, your license will take between one week and two months to process.

 You have your license.
 Great!
 But that might not mean you can start selling houses right away.
 Most states require you to work with a real estate broker who sponsors your first two to three years as an agent.

 A real estate brokerage is simply an agency or office where real estate agents work.
 Because you'll likely need a brokerage to generate income, it's a good idea to find a broker before graduating from your training course.
 Here are a few things to consider when choosing a brokerage:

-Virtual brokerages - SaaS -- or Software as a Service -- has ushered in a new type of real estate brokerage that's entirely online.
+SaaS — or Software as a Service — has ushered in a new type of real estate brokerage that's entirely online.
 Benefits of working with a virtual brokerage include higher commission splits (more on that below), lower desk fees (desk rent you pay to your brokerage), and better technology.

 Does the brokerage require additional courses or training?

 Do they offer a mentorship program for new agents?